-The accompanying consolidated financial statements comply with the accounting criteria established by the Commission in the "General Provisions Applicable to Groups, Credit Institutions, Brokerage Houses, Mutual Funds and Companies that Provide Services Thereto" (hereinafter the "Accounting Criteria") and in its rulings, which are considered to be a special purpose framework.
-These policies require management to make certain estimates and use certain assumptions that affect the amounts reported in the consolidated financial statements and their related disclosures; however, actual results may differ from such estimates.
-Monex, S.A.B.'s management, upon applying professional judgment, considers that estimates made and assumptions used were appropriate under the circumstances.
+The accompanying financial statements comply with the accounting criteria established by the Commission in the "General Provisions Applicable to Credit Institutions" (hereinafter the "Accounting Criteria") and in its rulings, which are considered to be a general purpose framework.
+These policies require management to make certain estimates and use certain assumptions that affect the amounts reported in the financial statements and their related disclosures; however, actual results may differ from such estimates.
+The Institution's management, upon applying professional judgment, considers that estimates made and assumptions used were appropriate under the circumstances.

-Under accounting criterion A-1 issued by the Commission, Monex, S.A.B. is required to apply Mexican Financial Reportixing Standards ("IFRS" or "NIFs") promulgated by the Mexican Board of Financial Reporting Standards (CINIF), except with regard to topics for which the Commission has issued specific accounting guidance on the basis that Monex, S.A.B. and its subsidiaries are subject to its regulations and carry out specialized operations.
+Under accounting criterion, A-1 issued by the Commission, the Institution is required to apply Mexican Financial Reporting Standards ("MFRS" or "NIFs") promulgated by the Mexican Board of Financial Reporting Standards ("CINIF"), except with regard to topics for which the Commission has issued specific accounting guidance on the basis that the Institution is subject to its regulations and carries out specialized operations.

-Changes in accounting policies-
+Changes in accounting policies -